DaniaOn/e-commerce/README.md

 ## Description

-This challenge was created with the main goal of a data base replication online purchoces base on tags, categories and products.
+This challenge was created with the main goal of a data base replication online purchases base on tags, categories and products.

 ## Usage
  -  run npm init -y